ssouthcity/fear_factory/docs/src/world.md

 # World

 The world is isometric and tilebased with multiple layers along the z-axis.
+North is oriented towards top right.
+Assets used in the world space such as tiles and constructs are 256 x 128 px.
+Item assets are 256 x 256 px.

 ## Discovery